seL4/docs/FrequentlyAskedQuestions.md

 Configurations](/VerifiedConfigurations) for details of architecture and platform configurations which have verified properties.

-Excluded from the verification is the
+Excluded from the verification of the
 C code is the machine interface and boot code, whose behavior is an explicit assumption to the proof.